-Schepel has been named the NCCAA North Central Region Coach of the Year three times and was the NCCAA National Coach of the Year in 2014.
+Schepel has been named the NCCAA North Central Region Coach of the Year four times and was the NCCAA National Coach of the Year in 2014.
 He has also earned CCAC Coach of the Year in 2010 and 2013.

 Prior to coming to Trinity, Schepel coached and taught for over 20 years at the high school level where he built an impressive resume.
 He spent six years as the head coach for the girls’ and boys’ volleyball programs at Illiana Christian High School in Lansing, Illinois.
 His girls’ teams posted a record of 172-53-2 in those years, including four regional and two sectional titles, plus a state tournament appearance in 2003.
 Prior to Illiana, Schepel coached at Timothy Christian High School in Elmhurst, Illinois for 15 years, building an overall record of 289-173-10 and capturing four regional championships.

 Schepel graduated from Trinity Christian College in 1985 with a bachelor’s degree in physical education.
 He earned his master’s degree in sports administration from Valparaiso University (IN).

 Schepel is the Athletics Director at the College.
 He also serves as the NCCAA North Central Region Coordinator and has been the region volleyball chair.
 He resides in Homewood, Illinois.

 Gerard Weik joined the coaching staff in the 2014 season.
 He has a wealth of coaching experience at the collegiate and club levels.
 For ten years he was involved with the women’s and men’s volleyball programs at Lewis University in Romeoville, Illinois.
 During his time with the Flyers their men’s team claimed a conference championship and Final Four appearance in 2012 and their women’s team earned regular season champion titles for six years and were tournament champions three times.